 The parents' association/council must present an income and expenditure report at the end of the year and the bank statements for incorporation into the annual school accounts.
-The parents' association/council bank accounts with supporting documentation should be provided to the board within a month of year end and passed over to the accountant/auditor.
+The parents' association/council bank accounts with supporting documentation should be provided to the board within a month of year end and passed over to the school's external accountant/auditor.